Local Soil Reconstruction & Subsurface Intelligence

 Synthetic Soil Model (Ground Truth)

 A synthetic truth model is generated over the cropped local domain to provide a controlled subsurface reference.
+The three layer model displays two boundary layers.

 Figure 4 – Synthetic ground truth soil model with spatially varying layer interfaces.